It's time to g(r)o(w). Your staffing agency is stuck.

 Step 1: Set your basis

-Above you will find the metrics from a software as a service clients (SaaS) with a moderately aggressive growth plan of $10,000,000 by the end of year 2.
-They had roughly 2,000 visitors per month, but generate next to nothing with respect to customers.
+Above you will find the metrics from a software as a service client (SaaS) with a moderately aggressive growth plan of $10,000,000 by the end of year 2.
+They had roughly 2,000 visitors per month, but generated next to nothing with respect to customers.
 Currently, their customers are coming from cold calling, networking, and referrals.
 And, their average monthly recurring sale price is $2,000.
 Lastly, their retention rate is well over 2 years.

 Step 2: Establish your marketing targets